Repton Manor Primary School Curriculum

 We aim to build curiosity about our children’s place in the world, how it works and inspire them to look to the future with excitement and the ability to take risks and problem solve.

-Give opportunities to interconnect our knowledge, explore and ask why.
+Give opportunities to interconnect our knowledge and understanding, explore and ask why.

 Build on successes and failures to find solutions.

 Our children are given the opportunity to creatively express themselves.
-Passionate adults engage, inspire and challenge through The Arts.
+Passionate adults engage, inspire and challenge our children.

 Communication and Language: